Team1690/Scouting-Frontend/README.md

 samples, guidance on mobile development, and a full API reference.

-Hasura username: idosobol1005@gmail.com
-Hasura password: 0rbit169O!

-Firebase gmail: orbitscouting@gmail.com
+gmail: orbitscouting@gmail.com
-Firebase password: 4[2VNAn~E&
+password: 4[2VNAn~E&

+login to firebase and hasura with google account

 ## Firebase storage with flutter setup